J0kErF/implementing-avl-tree-in-c/README.md

 # implementing-avl-tree-in-c
 this code is about implementing the concept of avl tree using c

+The code is fulled with comments very easy to understand

+here are some of the functions that used to make it work:

 getters and setters:

 int getHeight(AVLNodePtr root);